josephburnett/bugz/README.md

 ## Building and Running

-Colony can run locally so you don't have to connect your kid's computer to the Internet.
+Colony is hosted at http://colony.josephburnett.com but it can run locally too, so that you don't have to connect your kid's computer to the Internet.
 The whole game is a single binary.

 ### Build